plone/helm-charts/plone6-volto-pg/README.md

     name: <your-secret>
 ```

+See also the Kubernetes documentation [Create a Secret](https://kubernetes.io/docs/tasks/configmap-secret/managing-secret-using-kubectl/#create-a-secret).

 The optional IngressRoute will only work with Traefik Ingress Controller.
 Let's Encrypt is used as the certificate authority when TLS is enabled, and needs to be properly configured in your cluster.